By Sarah Rose Harper

 We grow up with, and without, parents who lived, and did not live, through this.
 This isn’t history.
 The last school closed in 1996.
 I can already feel your shock.
 “Certainly not,” you say.
 “Someone should have done something about this.”

-To do something now, please sign the petition to form a U.S. Truth and Healing Commission.
+To do something now, please ask your congressional reps to pass the bill that will form a U.S. Truth and Healing Commission.

 Chase Iron Eyes with real talk about the 215.

 Let me ask you something; and fair warning — I have lots of questions.
 Did you say that same thing when you learned about the Tulsa Massacre for the first time?

 What do you even think about when you march against racism, decry police violence, or stand against pipelines?
 I promise you, we think about this during those times.
 This is our life, and I have survived against all odds to write this for you.